Insights Basics

 Percentage stacked charts

-Percentage stacked charts will normalize the values in your analysis to 100%.
+Percentage stacked charts normalize the values in your analysis to 100%.

-The same insight with regular stacked charts will look like this:
+The same insight with regular stacked charts looks like this:

 GEO Charts

-Mitzu supports GEO charts in (segmentation and funnel insights) with a single breakdown of ISO2
+Mitzu supports GEO charts in segmentation and funnel insights with a single breakdown by ISO2 or ISO3 country codes.

 Chart interactions

-You can see the chart tooltip by moving the mouse cursor above a data point on the chart.
+You can see the chart tooltip by hovering the mouse cursor over a data point on the chart.

 Zooming in and seeing trends